jerichokeyne/cpLearning-Practice/learning/linuxCLI.md

 Replace `$fileName` with the name of a file, for example: `ls Desktop`

 ### Moving around
-Now, seeing the files are good and all, but what if we want to go into one of those directories.
+Now, being able to see files is good and all, but what if we want to go into one of those directories.
 ```Bash
 cd $fileName
 ```